juicysteak7/AIFinalProject/Authorship/README.md

 It was a fun project but after so many hour I am ready to throw in the towel and start the other part of the project.

-In order to run the program, ensure you have rust and cargo installed.
+In order to run this project you must have Rust and Crate installed.

+You can install them [here](https://www.rust-lang.org/)

-Then use the command cargo run to generate the JSON file of all board states and their solutions.
+Then the command to start the program is cargo run.